 Studies have shown nuts may help lower glucose and lipid levels in people with type 2 diabetes.
 Nuts can be roasted for a snack, ground and used as a coating for meats, salad topping, nut butters, etc. Remember to monitor your serving size as nuts are a concentrated source of calories.
 Here’s a list of 45 calorie nut servings:

 - Hazelnuts- 5 nuts

 - Pecans- 4 halves

 - Pine Nuts- 1 Tablespoon

 Have you tried quinoa yet?
 It’s super easy to prepare and is a great source of protein, fiber and vitamins.
 Many people find they have less of a glucose spike after eating quinoa than other carbs.
 Try substituting quinoa for other carbs in your recipes- quinoa instead of pasta in your favorite pasta salad makes a nice, refreshing change.
 Be sure to check your glucose level to see how your body responds to this carb source.
 1/2 cup cooked quinoa has about 20gm total carb.

-Salsa is a versatile addition to your pantry staples.
+Salsa is a versatile addition to your diabetes grocery list.
 Try to find salsa with a lower sodium level if possible.
 Salsa can be enjoyed as a dip (of course), a topping for fish, chicken breasts and veggies.
 Combine salsa with your favorite grain (brown rice, quinoa,etc) for a tasty side dish.
 Once opened, store salsa in the refrigerator up to 1 month.